Fall, Spring, Academic Year

 International student orientation, and some cultural activities are provided by the host organization at no additional cost to University of Iowa students.

 Students are responsible for paying for all of the following items in addition to their normal University of Iowa tuition and fees:

 University of Iowa study abroad administrative fees are included for all participants.
 They are based on tuition set by the Iowa Board of Regents.
 Please check the Costs of Study Abroad page for more information on these administrative fees.

-A cost sheet detailing all estimated costs for the Spring 2017 session will be posted here during late fall 2016.
+The Fall 2017 cost sheet can be found below.
+A cost sheet detailing all estimated costs for the Spring 2018 will be posted here by mid-fall 2017.

 Interested students should make an appointment with Cory Petersen, the program coordinator for the University of Strathclyde exchange, to determine whether this program is a good fit, and discuss the application process.

 The application process consists of three steps: